Stone Skipping Black Holes in Ultralight Dark Matter Solitons: Eigenmodes and Stone Skipping

 The superscript $\vec{v}_0$ in Eq.~\eqref{eq:iniPsi} indicates that the configuration generally carries a bulk (center-of-mass) velocity,

 A Galilean boost

 thus keeps the ULDM center of mass at the origin.

 We construct $\Psi^{0}_{\rm init}$ from subsets of the $c_{nlm}$ to isolate the terms responsible for stone skipping.
 We include radial modes ($\ell=0$) up to $n_r$ and dipole modes $c_{n1m}$ with $n\le n_d$.
-For definiteness we fix $t_0=2,500$~Myr and then the $c_{nlm}$ accordingly.
-The drag coefficient is chosen to be $A=0.75$; this gave the best qualitative fit to the full dynamics.
-Note too that these simulations will roughly constant $|c_{nlm}|^2$; the $\cos^2$ modulation in the full simulations is induced by forcing from the black holes and this suppressed in this approximation.
+For definiteness we fix $t_0=2,500$~Myr and set the $c_{nlm}$ accordingly.
+The drag coefficient is fixed to $A=0.75$ throughout these reconstructions, a value that produces a secular decay comparable to the full run and therefore allows like-for-like comparisons between mode choices.
+Note too that these diagnostic simulations have approximately constant $|c_{nlm}|^2$; the $\cos^2$ modulation in the full simulations is induced by forcing from the black holes and is suppressed in this approximation.
 Crucially, this does not imply a static potential, as the time evolution is determined by the real part of the coefficients (see Eq.~\ref{eq:C21} in Appendix~\ref{apx:C}).
-Figure~\ref{fig:8} shows that the stone skipping is only present when the dipole modes are excited and does not require that the radial modes are excited.
+Figure~\ref{fig:8} shows that stone skipping is recovered when the dipole modes are included, whereas radial modes alone do not produce it within this protocol.

-These results also explain the absence of stone skipping for equal-mass binaries in fully coupled simulations.
-As seen in the second row of Figure~\ref{fig:4} an equal-mass binary does not appreciably excite the dipole sector and the absence of stone skipping is thus to be expected.
-However, in realistic astrophysical environments the dipole could be externally excited (e.g. by a merger) component could be seeded by mechanisms other than black hole perturbations would would lead to stone skipping.
-Fig.~\ref{fig:11} shows both the uncoupled and fully coupled evolution of an equal mass black hole binary in a soliton with a dipole excitation, and both cases exhibit stone skipping.
+The stronger higher-mode test is to start from a deliberately broad, artificially populated mode set and then remove only the dipole sector.
+This addresses the possibility that radial or quadrupole modes appear unimportant merely because the black hole did not excite them strongly enough in the original run.
+In Figure~\ref{fig:dipole_removed}, all modes with $n\le2$ and $\ell\le2$ are populated at a common amplitude while preserving the phases extracted from the fully coupled simulation.
+When the dipole sector is retained the test particle undergoes large stone-skipping-like radial excursions.
+When all $\ell=1$ modes are removed while the radial and quadrupole sectors remain present at comparable amplitude, the trajectory returns to secular decay with only small oscillatory modulations.

+Before turning to a fully coupled solution, it is useful to separate the two questions that the reduced reconstructions can and cannot answer.
+Figure~\ref{fig:equal_mass_reduced_seeded} shows an equal-mass binary evolved in a soliton plus a seeded dipole background using the same reduced orbit equation and empirical drag prescription as the mode-isolation tests above -- the imposed dipole field can drive repeated radial rebounds.
+This is not a full dynamical demonstration: the ULDM background is prescribed, black-hole backreaction on that background is switched off, and the dissipative term is the effective prescription in Eq.~\eqref{eq:df}.